WHO I AM

 My work with the Woman's Bar Foundation and with the film community confirmed for me that what helps people the most also fulfills me the most: bringing people together to create structures that will support them emotionally and legally.

-Though I continued to renew my legal license in Massachusetts, my focus was predominantly mediation as I continued to help hundreds of couples end their marriage with grace and kindness and fairness and value.
+Though I continued to renew my legal license in Massachusetts, my focus became predominantly mediation as I helped hundreds of couples end their marriage with grace and kindness and fairness and value.

-My husband and I moved from Massachusetts to California six years ago and my mediation practice moved with me.
+My husband and I moved from Massachusetts to California 8 years ago and my mediation practices and coaching offerings moved with me.

-I look forward to the opportunity to work with you and help you navigate the many paths of divorce.
+I look forward to the opportunity to work with you and help you navigate the many paths of relationships.
 My strength lies in being able to narrow the gap between opposing views.
-I am committed to helping you balance the emotional, financial and legal implications that exist during this critical time in your lives when you find yourself faced with difficult decisions that have long-lasting and far-reaching ramifications for yourselves and your family.
+Within divorce mediation I am committed to helping you balance the emotional, financial and legal implications that exist during this critical time in your lives when you find yourself faced with difficult decisions that have long-lasting and far-reaching ramifications for yourselves and your family.
 When I work with couples and families, I am committed to fostering authentic dialog between your while helping you build sound communication structures and practices that will allow you to engage with each other while honoring your own emotions and experiences.
 When I coach executives, my focus is on maintaining healthy family dynamics while ensuring that your business thrives.

 Working with my clients allows me to reference my life as a mother, as a wife, as a lawyer and as I mediator.
 I identify with the complexities of people's lives and I use my skills to create an authentic, current and cost effective way to manage disputes.
 I am proud of my work.
 I believe I make a difference.